andyet/thoonk.py/README.md

 simultaneously, and generally persisting and pushing data around.

 ## Queue ##

 Queues are stored and interacted with in similar ways to feeds, except instead of publishes being broadcast, clients may do a "blocking get" to claim an item, ensuring that they're the only one to get it.
 When an item is delivered, it is deleted from the queue.

 Queues are useful for direct message passing.

+## List ##

+Lists are unbounded, manually ordered collections of items.
+Lists behave similarly to plain feeds except that items may be edited in place or inserted in arbitrary order.

 ## Job ##